mhahsler/seriation/README.md

 data.](http://dx.doi.org/10.1016/j.ejor.2016.08.066) (read the
 [preprint](https://michael.hahsler.net/research/paper/EJOR_seriation_2016.pdf)).

-The following methods are available to reorder rows and columns of
+The following methods are available to reorder rows and columns of data
 matrices:

 - **BEA** - Bond Energy Algorithm to maximize the measure of